esbenscriver/replicate-dupuy-galichon-qe-2022/README.md

 Dupuy and Galichon have made their Matlab code and dataset publicly available.
 However, we were unable to execute their code without making modifications.
 Therefore, we implemented their estimation procedure in Python, and our implementation is publicly available in this repository.

 ## Replication of descriptive statistics
-The data set contains a cross section of 3,454 employed individuals for 2017.
-Below, we have succesfully replicated Table 1 of Dupuy and Galichon that show some descriptive statistics.
+The dataset consists of a cross-sectional sample of 3,454 employed individuals from 2017.
+Below, we successfully replicate Table 1 from Dupuy and Galichon, which presents descriptive statistics.

 |                     |   Mean |   Std |   Min |    Max |
 |:--------------------|-------:|------:|------:|-------:|